JetBrains/intellij-sdk-docs/basics/architectural_overview/psi_files.md

 *  From an element inside the file: ```psiElement.getContainingFile()```
 *  To find files with a specific name anywhere in the project, use ```FilenameIndex.getFilesByName(project, name, scope)```

-## What can I do with one?
+## What can I do with a PSI file?

 Most interesting modification operations are performed on the level of individual PSI elements, not files as a whole.

 To iterate over the elements in a file, use ```psiFile.accept(new PsiRecursiveElementWalkingVisitor()...);```

-## Where does it come from?
+## Where does it a PSI file come from?

-As the PSI is language-dependent, PSI files are created through the [Language](https://github.com/JetBrains/intellij-community/tree/master/platform/core-api/src/com/intellij/lang/Language.java) object, using the ```LanguageParserDefinitions.INSTANCE.forLanguage(language).createFile(fileViewProvider)``` method.
+As  PSI is language-dependent, PSI files are created through the [Language](https://github.com/JetBrains/intellij-community/tree/master/platform/core-api/src/com/intellij/lang/Language.java) object, by using the ```LanguageParserDefinitions.INSTANCE.forLanguage(language).createFile(fileViewProvider)``` method.

 Like documents, PSI files are created on demand when the PSI is accessed for a particular file.

-## How long does it live?
+## How long do PSI files persist?

-Again, like documents, PSI files are weakly referenced from the corresponding ```VirtualFile``` instances and can be garbage collected if not referenced by anyone.
+Like documents, PSI files are weakly referenced from the corresponding ```VirtualFile``` instances and can be garbage-collected if not referenced by anyone.

-## How do I create one?
+## How do I create a PSI file?

 The
 [PsiFileFactory](https://github.com/JetBrains/intellij-community/tree/master/platform/core-api/src/com/intellij/psi/PsiFileFactory.java).